Creating a high-converting landing page can be straight-up HARD. But when it comes to conversion rate optimization (CRO), it is an absolute must.

 Lead capture pages are designed with one goal in mind: the get the website visitors' information.
 An email.
 A phone number.
 It's designed to get them from top of funnel, to the middle (or bottom) by filling out form fields.

 21. CXL does webinars right

 For several years, CXL has generated insane amounts of great marketing content.
 That’s because Peep Laja, CXL’s founder, has churned out advanced-level high-quality marketing training for years.

 When you’re the best at something, you build your list by offering free webinars you sign up for.

 But how does that make money?

-With the upsells and cross sells that spin off from those.
+With the upsells and cross-sells that spin-off from those.

 CXL’s marketing webinars are packed with money-making insights from the industry’s best.
-You can learn everything from how to run advanced marketing experiments to optimizing email campaigns, build your tool stack, to improving how you approach marketing (backed by data).
+You can learn everything from how to run advanced marketing experiments to optimizing email campaigns, build your tool stack, to improve how you approach marketing (backed by data).

 Chances are when you come here, you’ll save your spot for an upcoming webinar or watch any of the many past webinars or…. you can browse paid online courses (and you’ll likely opt-in for those too).

-So much free content that builds CXL’s authority.
+So much free content builds CXL’s authority.
 When they do sell something, you know it is super valuable.